bebo-dot-dev/m3u-epg-editor/README.md

 #### dependencies:
 `python`

-The recommended python version is v2.7.x.
-Python v3 is **not** currently supported.
+m3u-epg-editor-py2.py is intended for use with Python v2.7.x and m3u-epg-editor-py3.py is intended for use with Python v3.x.
+This project will drop support for Python v2 at some point after January 1, 2020 which is when general support for Python v2 officially ends.
 Python installers can be downloaded from the official python website: [https://www.python.org/downloads/](https://www.python.org/downloads/).
 In linux, python can also be installed from a package repository with a package manager i.e. `apt`, `yum` etc or a software manager i.e. synaptic

 #### python modules used by this script:
 ```